sonishsivarajkumar/PyCTAKES/PYPI_PUBLISHING_GUIDE.md

 1. Go to your GitHub repository
 2. Click "Releases" → "Create a new release"
 3. Tag: `v1.0.0`
-4. Title: `PyTAKES v1.0.0 - Initial Release`
+4. Title: `pyctakes v1.0.0 - Initial Release`
 5. Description: Copy from your README or ANNOUNCEMENT.md
 6. Attach the built distributions (`dist/` files)